-The proposed application supports the Intent and - 3.
-The proposed application supports the Intent and Applicability statements of the proposed zoning district, and meets and achieves the Design Objectives of any specific standards.
+- writing.
+Approval of the application shall be valid for 2 years.
+Any application that has not been acted upon within 2 years from approval shall be void.
+Denial of the application shall prohibit any activity on the plan, except that an application may be submitted to correct any specific deficiencies in the denied plan.
+The final decision may be appealed to the Board according to the criteria and procedures for appeal of an administrative decision in Section 2.3.3. - 4.
+Modifications to Site Plans.
+The holder of an approved site plan may request a modification to the Approved Plan or the conditions of approval by submitting amended documents to the department.
+The amended documents shall be filed and processed in accordance with the procedures for an initial site plan review submittal. - d.
+Review Criteria.
+In reviewing and making decisions on a proposed site plan approval, the Director shall use the following criteria: - 1.
+The proposed application is consistent with any approved plat. - The proposed application is adequately served by public services, or where not presently adequately served such service is either proposed in association with the plan or will be provided in coordination with development through capital improvements projects. - The proposed application supports the Intent and Applicability statements of the proposed zoning district, and meets and achieves the Design Objectives of any specific standards.
 Any proposed relief from applicable standards shall be done according to the procedures and criteria offered in different sections of these regulations. - 4.
 The proposed application is consistent with any previously approved Regulating Plan or Development Master Plan.
-Minor deviations from those plans shall only occur as otherwise authorized by these regulations or as authorized in those specific plans. - The proposed application contains no public health, safety or general welfare concerns that would warrant further consideration of this application by other authorities. - 6.
+Minor deviations from those plans shall only occur as otherwise authorized by these regulations or as authorized in those specific plans. - 5.
+The proposed application contains no public health, safety or general welfare concerns that would warrant further consideration of this application by other authorities. - 6.
 Any review and recommendations of other reviewing bodies supports these findings.